kevindooley/pands-project/README.md

 A scatterplot is a multivariate plot allows us to look at the interactions between the variables.

-The belwo scatterplot examines all pairs of attributes.
+The below scatterplot examines all pairs of attributes.
 This will be helpful to spot structured relationships between input variables.

 <p align ="center"><img src="scatterplot.png" /></p>